DocSpring/formapi-csharp/docs/PDFApi.md

 <a name="createtemplate"></a>
 # **CreateTemplate**
-> Template1 CreateTemplate (System.IO.Stream templateDocument, string templateName)
+> PendingTemplate CreateTemplate (System.IO.Stream templateDocument, string templateName)

 Upload a new PDF template